 Other Accredited Provider means a Physician's assistant, nurse practitioner, midwife or nurse midwife, who provides medical care within the scope of a license or certificate.

-Participant means an Employee, Retiree or other individual who is covered under the Plan on the basis of their Covered Employment or former Covered Employment.
+Participant means an Employee or Retiree who is covered under the Plan.

 Pension Plan means the Northern California Electrical Workers Pension Plan.